76%

 Create Free KundliShreeKundli's Muhurat Finder evaluates every day of the month across 22 event categories — including Marriage / Vivah, Vehicle Purchase, Griha Pravesh / House Warming, and more — scoring each date on Tithi, Nakshatra, Yoga, Karana, Vara, and planetary positions as per classical Vedic texts.
 Results are location-specific, calculated from actual sunrise and sunset times for your selected city.

-Muhurat (also spelled Muhurta) is the ancient Vedic science of electional astrology — the art of choosing the right moment to begin an important activity.
+Shubh Muhurat (also spelled Muhurta) is the ancient Vedic science of electional astrology — the art of choosing the right auspicious moment to begin an important activity.
 The word comes from Sanskrit: Muhu (moment) + Rta (cosmic order), meaning a moment aligned with the natural rhythm of the cosmos.
+Checking aaj ka shubh muhurat (today's auspicious time) is a daily practice for those who want to plan activities like business meetings, travel, or ceremonies at the most favorable time.

 In Vedic tradition, every moment carries its own planetary signature.
 Just as a person's birth chart is determined by the time of their birth, every new undertaking — a marriage, a journey, a business launch — acquires its own "birth chart" at the moment it begins.
 A well-chosen muhurat places favorable planets in strong houses, ensuring the activity starts with cosmic support rather than resistance.